Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Against Backdoor Detection

 $\bullet$~$\epsilon_2$: The Jaccard distance between the trigger mask of the reconstructed trigger $M'$ and of the real trigger $M$ can be calculated as $J(M',M) = \frac{|M' \cap M|}{|M'|+|M|-|M' \cap M|}$.

 $\bullet$~$\epsilon_3$: The ASR of the reconstructed trigger $(\boldsymbol{M'},\boldsymbol{\Delta'})$ on a clean model $f^*$: $\epsilon_4 = ASR_{f^*}'$.
-A large $ASR_{f^*}'$ indicates that the reconstructed trigger is likely a natural trigger~\cite{liu2020reflection}, not the real one meant to be recovered.
+A large $ASR_{f^*}'$ indicates that the reconstructed trigger is likely a natural trigger~\cite{sig}, not the real one meant to be recovered.

 $\bullet$~$\epsilon_4$: $AUC$ score of backdoor detection.
 The trigger inversion methods often use the $l_0$ norm of the reconstructed trigger as the measurement to distinguish backdoored models from benign models: the lower of the $l_0$ norm, the more probable the model has been backdoored.
+An AUC score of 50\% in backdoor model detection suggests that the backdoored model is indistinguishable from benign models.

 Notably, for a trigger inversion algorithm with ideal performance, $\epsilon_3$ is anticipated to be close to 0, while $\epsilon_1$,$\epsilon_2$ and $\epsilon_4$ are anticipated to be close to 1.

 \textbf{Experimental results}.
 Here we present our results as measured by the aforementioned metrics.
 Due to the space limit, we defer our complete experimental results to Table~\ref{tab:trigger_accuracy_1} in Appendix and only report representative results ($\epsilon_4$) in this section.